 Factors affecting burnout.
-Despite ACGME duty hour restrictions, overwork is still cited as a leading cause of burnout and worse well-being among residents across all 6 surgical specialties.
-8,14-16,33,34,40,41,46-49 Surgical residents report working >80 h/wk: 26% of OTO-HNS residents reported averaging >80 h/wk in 2019 and 18% of orthopedics residents in 2018.
-15,35 Working >80 h/wk may increase risk of burnout by nearly 3-fold.
-15 Increasing burden of documentation was associated with resident burnout in OTO-HNS and orthopedics; more than half of surveyed orthopedics residents used EMR for >20 h/wk, doubling risk of burnout.
-15,47 As in OTO-HNS, resident burnout was exacerbated in neurosurgery, urology, and plastic surgery by number of nights and/or weekends on-call and increased hours, which contribute to scheduling inflexibility.
-5,8,48,49
+Despite ACGME duty hour restrictions, overwork is still cited as a leading cause of burnout and worse well-being among residents across all 6 surgical specialties.^{8,14-16,33,34,40,41,46-49} Surgical residents report working >80 h/wk: 26% of OTO-HNS residents reported averaging >80 h/wk in 2019 and 18% of orthopedics residents in 2018.^{15,35} Working >80 h/wk may increase risk of burnout by nearly 3-fold.35 Increasing burden of documentation was associated with resident burnout in OTO-HNS and orthopedics; more than half of surveyed orthopedics residents used EMR for >20 h/wk, doubling risk of burnout.^{35,47} As in OTO-HNS, resident burnout was exacerbated in neurosurgery, urology, and plastic surgery by number of nights and/or weekends on-call and increased hours, which contribute to scheduling inflexibility.^{5,8,48,49}

 Burnout peaks in the second year of training across the surgical specialties.
-Most studies found highest EE, DP, and psychological distress in PGY-2 residents.
-29,32,33,45 In junior OTO-HNS residents, sleep deprivation was significantly worse than more senior residents.
-16 Junior residents often shoulder much of the call burden and thus work more hours.31 Moreover, in each of these specialties, PGY-2 entails transition from general surgery training to specialty-specific rotations.
+Most studies found highest EE, DP, and psychological distress in PGY-2 residents.^{29,32,33,45} In junior OTO-HNS residents, sleep deprivation was significantly worse than more senior residents.16 Junior residents often shoulder much of the call burden and thus work more hours.31 Moreover, in each of these specialties, PGY-2 entails transition from general surgery training to specialty-specific rotations.
 PGY-2 residents are most junior within the resident hierarchy in these specialties.
 Thus, PGY-2s have a considerable lack of control over their schedules.
-Peak burnout in PGY-2s supports findings of detrimental effects of dysfunctional hierarchy.21 Dysfunctional hierarchy can create moral distress, which arises when one feels compelled to act contrary to one's moral beliefs and feelings of disempowerment.^{21,50} Recurrent moral distress may progress to moral injury, which is a systems-level challenge related to burnout that can erode self-worth and well-being.
-50 residents reported experiencing personal shame and nearly 70% witnessed shaming of a colleague.
-20 In the other surgical specialties, many studies linked unsupportive, hostile, and shame-based learning environments with resident burnout and depression. ^{10,33,42,46,47,51,52} Verbal abuse from faculty made orthopedics residents 3.7 times more likely to experience burnout.
-35 Only about 50% of orthopedics residents felt supported by their programs and that their programs provided adequate wellness resources.
-33 Among plastic surgery residents, 33% did not feel involved in program decisions that directly affected them, which was associated with higher burnout.
-8 Modifying these systemic factors, among others (Table 2), may improve resident wellness across specialties.
+Peak burnout in PGY-2s supports findings of detrimental effects of dysfunctional hierarchy.21 Dysfunctional hierarchy can create moral distress, which arises when one feels compelled to act contrary to one's moral beliefs and feelings of disempowerment.^{21,50} Recurrent moral distress may progress to moral injury, which is a systems-level challenge related to burnout that can erode self-worth and well-being.50

+Level of program support has been widely discussed in the literature as a source of burnout.
+Although associations between burnout and hostile environments have not been studied directly in OTO-HNS residents, half of OTO-HNS residents reported experiencing personal shame and nearly 70% witnessed shaming of a colleague.20 In the other surgical specialties, many studies linked unsupportive, hostile, and shame-based learning environments with resident burnout and depression.^{10,33,42,46,47,51,52} Verbal abuse from faculty made orthopedics residents 3.7 times more likely to experience burnout.35 Only about 50% of orthopedics residents felt supported by their programs and that their programs provided adequate wellness resources.33 Among plastic surgery residents, 33% did not feel involved in program decisions that directly affected them, which was associated with higher burnout.8 Modifying these systemic factors, among others (Table 2), may improve resident wellness across specialties.